dariustamasauskas/Endomondo/analysis.md

 #### What are the places with the most workouts

+As seen from the map below, the majority of workouts are in the Vilnius area.
+Red color marks the walking workouts, green color - running workouts, and the blue color - biking workouts.

 ```sql
 SELECT
     CASE WHEN s.SportType = 'Other' THEN 'Walking' ELSE s.SportType END AS SportType,